decentraland/explorer/README.md

 - Open **[http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&position=-100,100](http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&position=-100,100)** to go to an area with a high density of test parcels.
 - Open **[http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&ENV=org&position=10,0](http://localhost:8080/?DEBUG_MODE&LOCAL_COMMS&ENV=org&position=10,0)** to open an area with real-life deployments (but without communicating with other users).
 - Open **[http://localhost:8080/?ENV=org&position=0,90](http://localhost:8080/?ENV=org&position=0,90)** to open the explorer near the Decentraland Museum

-#### Option 2
-Alternatively you can build into any other folder in your disk and then just move the 3 ".unityweb" files that will end up inside `[ChosenDestination]/unity/Build/` into `kernel/static/unity/Build/`.
-Just remember that if you run the `make watch` after this, your new files may be replaced by the latest published build files during the `make watch` process.

 ### Profiling a build with Unity Editor
 1. In Unity Editor open the profiler at window -> analysis -> profiler